greggg230/sbet/README.md

 Reading Betting Odds
 Use the read_betting_odds function to read the nba_betting_money_line.csv file.

+Transforming Data
+Use the transform_to_nba_games function to transform parsed game and team data into instances of NbaGame.

 Unit Tests
-Unit tests for the parsing functions can be found in the sbet/tests/test_parsing.py file.
-The tests ensure that every field in the CSV data is being parsed correctly.
+Unit tests for the parsing functions and transformation functions can be found in the sbet/tests directory.
+The tests ensure that every field in the CSV data is being parsed correctly and that the transformation functions work as expected.

 Running Unit Tests
 To run the unit tests, navigate to the project root and execute: